Extractions

 what to expect in this situation:

 When a tooth is said to be in need of being extracted, it can sometimes seem like a frightening ordeal.
-Our Dentists and Oral Surgeons are here to provide the peace of mind and care that you deserve.
+Our Dentists are here to provide the peace of mind and care that you deserve.
 Prior to the extraction your dentist will administer a local anesthetic to numb the area where the problem tooth is located.
-This will assure you that no pain will be felt during the process and will put you in a relaxed sleeping state through the entire process.
+This will assure you that no pain will be felt during the process and will put you in a relaxed state through the entire process.
 If the tooth is impacted, the dentists will cut away gum and some bone tissue that are covering the tooth.
 They will grasp the tooth, using forceps, and gently loosen the tooth from the jaw bone and ligaments that are attached.
 Sometimes if needed, the tooth will also be broken down into smaller pieces for an easier/ cleaner extraction.

 Post tooth removal tips: